 This robata grill features 2 additional grill grate platforms besides the one on the base, which is a true robata grill design based on the old Japanese originals.

-This therefore allows the chef to cook skewers, steaks and burgers on the base grill grates, while putting chicken wings and shrimp on the next, and vegetables or meat kebabs on the top grill grates.
+This, therefore, allows the chef to cook skewers, steaks, and burgers on the base grille grates while putting chicken wings and shrimp on the next, and vegetables or meat kebabs on the top grill grates.